ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Beating Embryo now doubles the uptime of the display model of Ocular HUD.
 - Behind-the-scenes: item instantiation is MUCH easier to keep track of now.
 - Fixed internal item names not being set up correctly.
 This will reset logbook entries again (hopefully for the last time).

-**3.0.0**

-- ADDED ITEMS: Snowglobe, Spikestrip, Gigantic Amethyst, Fire Shield!
-- Fancy new textures for item pickup models!
-These also use meshes instead of sprites and should look better in general.
-- New disabled-by-default option to replace vanilla item pickup models with trading cards too.
-- Beating Embryo now works on Milky Chrysalis (2x duration), Eccentric Vase (2x speed), Radar Scanner (2x duration), and Recycler (2x count).
-- Skeleton Key and Captain's Brooch will no longer work in the Bazaar (fixes compatibility with BiggerBazaar).
-- Fixed freeze debuff not having an icon.
-- Added a console command for debugging: evo_setitem adds/removes items in the Artifact of Evolution item pool.